 COVID-19 and the effects on trade

-Trade impacts from coronavirus
+Trade impacts from COVID-19

-There are no formal restrictions on market access for the vast majority of goods exports and imports as a result of COVID-19 but the global pandemic continues to place pressure on global supply chains, and is disrupting trade flows and the wider international economy.
+There are no formal restrictions on market access for the vast majority of goods exports and imports as a result of COVID-19 but the global pandemic continues to place pressure on global supply chains and is disrupting trade flows and the wider international economy.

-However, primary industry exporters continue to experience a level of disruption to their trade in a number of markets due to issues related to delays in ports and the wider global transport network.
+Primary industry exporters continue to experience a level of disruption to their trade in a number of markets due to issues related to delays in ports and the wider global transport network.

 Importing countries' resources impacted by COVID-19 cases